 How to measure public relations?

-During a seminar on measuring PR activities in social media, an audience member asked:
+During a seminar on measuring public relations (PR) activities in social media, an audience member asked:

 Is it possible to measure relationships?

-Here, we get into a challenging territory, and I will demonstrate why attitude measurements are superior to other types of measurements in PR.
+Here, we get into challenging territory, and I will demonstrate why attitude- and behaviour measurements are superior to other types of measurements in public relations.

 Here we go: